Ukraine Engagement

 Ukraine Research Fellow at Chatham House

-The respected Think Tank Chatham House based in London provides an additional position to work with the Ukraine Forum team.
-The Ukraine Forum is a unique platform providing insight on internal Ukrainian dynamics in key policy areas.
+The respected London-based think tank Chatham House has created an additional position to support the work of the Ukraine Forum team.
+The Ukraine Forum is a unique platform that offers in-depth insights into internal Ukrainian dynamics across key policy areas.

 More